pomegranate-rabbit/onboarding/README.md

 Please create a conda environment to set up the recording tool.
 This should be the same conda environment you use for setting up SpecStory.

+When running the screen recorder for onboarding, please use `--pr 0` to keep those recordings organized under `data/pr_0/`

 ### Installation

 Please install and run the recorder from the following repository: